-- EagleFiler will now detect if Microsoft Outlook doesn't export the body data for a message, which can happen with messages imported from the Windows version of Outlook.
-You can choose to import just the message's headers or to skip the message and import it in another way. - Added support for AudioNote259 files. - When importing a Web page fails, EagleFiler is better at reporting which resource was the problem. - When fetching a URL that's redirected (e.g. via a feed proxy) EagleFiler now stores the final URL as the source URL, as this is more meaningful. - The Importing Web Pages and URLs section of the manual now explains how you can set EagleFiler to process Web pages using the Instapaper Mobilizer before importing them. - Updated the instructions for making Preview scriptable. - When importing, files with title "Untitled" are now treated as having no title, so that the title is linked to the filename.
+- EagleFiler's capture key now works in Evernote261.
+You can use the EvernoteCaptureFormat esoteric preference if you only want to capture a link to the Evernote items. - The New Record > From Clipboard command now works when the clipboard contains an image.
+In this case, it creates a PNG file instead of an RTF/RTFD file. - The user interface no longer blocks while EagleFiler checks the To Import folder. - When importing, EagleFiler will now correct PDF files that are missing their extension. - EagleFiler will now detect if Microsoft Outlook doesn't export the body data for a message, which can happen with messages imported from the Windows version of Outlook.
+You can choose to import just the message's headers or to skip the message and import it in another way. - Added support for AudioNote262 files. - When importing a Web page fails, EagleFiler is better at reporting which resource was the problem. - When fetching a URL that's redirected (e.g. via a feed proxy) EagleFiler now stores the final URL as the source URL, as this is more meaningful. - The Importing Web Pages and URLs section of the manual now explains how you can set EagleFiler to process Web pages using the Instapaper Mobilizer before importing them. - Updated the instructions for making Preview scriptable. - When importing, files with title "Untitled" are now treated as having no title, so that the title is linked to the filename.